Railway air brake: Vacuum brakes

 The main competitor to the air brake is the vacuum brake, which operates on negative pressure.
 The vacuum brake is a little simpler than the air brake.
 Instead of an air compressor, steam engines have an ejector with no moving parts, and diesel or electric locomotives have a mechanical or electrical "exhauster".
 Disconnection taps at the ends of cars are not required because the loose hoses are sucked onto a mounting block.

 However, the maximum pressure in a vacuum system is limited to atmospheric pressure, so all the equipment has to be much larger and heavier to compensate.
 That disadvantage is made worse at high altitude.
-The vacuum brake is also considerably slower to both apply and release the brake, which requires a greater level of skill and anticipation from the driver.
-Conversely, the vacuum brake originally had the advantage of allowing gradual release, whereas the Westinghouse automatic air brake was originally available in only the direct-release form still common in freight service.
+The vacuum brake is also considerably slower to apply and release, requiring a higher level of skill and anticipation from the driver.
+Conversely, the vacuum brake originally had the advantage of allowing gradual release.
+In contrast, the Westinghouse automatic air brake was originally available only in the direct-release form, still common in freight service.

-A primary fault of vacuum brakes is the inability to find leaks easily.
-In a positive air system, a leak is quickly found due to the escaping pressurized air.
-Discovering a vacuum leak is more difficult, although it is easier to repair, because a piece of rubber (for example) can just be tied around the leak and will be firmly held in place by the vacuum.
+A primary fault of vacuum brakes is the difficulty of detecting leaks.
+In a positive air system, a leak is quickly detected by the escaping pressurized air.
+Discovering a vacuum leak is more difficult, although it is easier to repair, because a piece of rubber (for example) can be tied around the leak and held firmly in place by the vacuum.

 Electro-vacuum brakes have been used with considerable success on South African electric multiple unit trains.
 Despite requiring larger and heavier equipment, as stated above, the performance of the electro-vacuum brake approached that of contemporary electro-pneumatic brakes.
 However, their use has not been repeated.